-When purchasing a radio for your truck, jeep, SUV, or RV, it really pays to get the dimensions right depending on where you plan to install it.
+When purchasing a radio for your truck, jeep, SUV, or RV, it pays to get the dimensions right depending on where you plan to install it.

 If you want a radio that will fit in your car’s dashboard stereo kit, then it’s important to measure the size of the kit and get a model that fits.

-If you don’t have enough space in the dashboard, consider a radio that can be installed overhead, under the dash, or under the seat.
+If you don’t have enough space in the dashboard, consider a radio that can be installed overhead, under the dash, or the seat.

 Wherever, you plan to fix it, make sure that it won’t stand in the way of your leg’s movement or your passenger’s.

 On this note, inquire whether the radio does ship with the necessary installation bracket or whether there’s a specific model that the manufacturer recommends.